DeepSigma-LLC/Dotnet.DeepSigma.Core/README.md

 ## Why this library exists

-`DeepSigma.General` packages up common infrastructure and convenience helpers that tend to get rewritten across projects.
+`DeepSigma.Core` packages up common infrastructure and convenience helpers that tend to get rewritten across projects.
 Instead of scattering small utilities across multiple codebases, this library centralizes them into a single reusable package.

 ## What’s included